 The first-ever curriculum mapped financial education textbook – funded jointly by MoneySavingExpert founder Martin Lewis and the Money and Pensions Service – has now landed in secondary schools in Scotland, following the successful roll-out of versions in England and Northern Ireland.

-Update: 31 August 2021: This article was originally written on 17 June 2021 when the Scottish textbook became available.
-However, all of the information still stands and you can still download the textbooks via the links below.
+Update: 26 October 2021: This article was originally written on 17 June 2021 when the Scottish textbook became available.
+The Welsh version of the textbook has since become available, with 16,500 copies sent to over 200 secondary and middle schools in September this year.
+However, all of the information in this story still stands and you can still download the textbooks via the links below.

 Nearly 27,000 hard copies of the Scottish version of the Your Money Matters book have been delivered for free to over 350 schools in Scotland.
 It follows the launch of a digital version of the textbook in Scotland in March 2021, as well as an accompanying online teacher's guide and a PowerPoint version for use in lessons, which were all made available for free to support home learning.

 Digital copies of the guide, and in some cases teachers' guides too, are available for anyone to download for free: